mozilla/inclusion/data-metrics/surveys/en/race-ethnicity.md

 [] Unknown or prefer not to state

-Do you identify yourself as a member of a minority group in the area you live?
+Do you identify yourself as a member of a minority racial, ethnicity or tribal group in the area you live?
  [] Yes
  [] No
  [] Yes (Please specify): _________________